 IIIT honored one of its late founders, Shaykh Dr. Taha Jabir Al-Alwani (d.
-2016), with an October 23-24 seminar on the renewal of Islamic thought, a topic that he engaged with and pursued throughout his entire adult life, even when he was ill and confined to a wheelchair.
-Held at the IIIT headquarters in Herndon, VA, this event celebrated his original and sometimes provocative contributions to Islamic jurisprudence, in which he had earned a PhD from al-Azhar (1973), most notably his establishment of a new discipline: a jurisprudence for minorities (fiqh al-aqaliyyat).
+2016), with an October 23-24 international conference on the renewal of Islamic thought, a topic that he engaged with and pursued throughout his entire adult life.
+Held at the IIIT headquarters in Herndon, VA, this event celebrated his original and sometimes intellectually provocative contributions to Islamic jurisprudence, in which he had earned a PhD from al-Azhar (1973), most notably his establishment of a new discipline: a jurisprudence for minorities (fiqh al-aqalliyyat).

 The second keynote speech was delivered by Mohammad Fadel (University of Toronto), who focused on Shaykh Taha’s attempts to transcend differences and encouragement of critical thought.
 Placing him fully within Muslim modernism, he expounded upon the shaykh’s fatwa on the Supreme Court frieze and how he had formulated it by placing the case within its context – an example of “moral courage vs. obstinacy, fanaticism, and heard-heartedness.”
 He then discussed Shaykh Taha’s lifelong mission of working toward a renewal of the Islamic community through a recommitment to the Qur’an and the Sunna as the sole arbiters of Islamic teachings.
 Fadel also asserted that Shaykh Taha always sought to place the Qur’an in the domain of the historical, as opposed to the miraculous, on the grounds that Muslims must have a rational base for their belief if they want to live a fully consistent Muslim life.

-This very productive event, which also featured intense Q&A interactions, ended with a concluding session moderated by Sinanović.
+This very productive conference, which also featured intense Q&A interactions, ended with a concluding session moderated by Sinanović.
 It was decided that the papers will be compiled into an edited volume, which will published after a thorough revision of the papers presented at the conference.